Linear-cost unbiased posterior estimates for crossed effects and matrix factorization models via couplings: Probabilistic matrix factorization

 \subsection{Numerical results}

 We simulate data coming from Model \ref{ex:pmf} for different asymptotic regimes and parameter specifications.
 We consider $I_1= I_2=I \in\{100,200,500,1000 \}$ levels and data coming from Regime \ref{reg1} and \ref{reg2}.
-In Figure \ref{fig:pmf} we report the average meeting times for both vanilla BGS (PV in the legend) and Algorithm \ref{alg:pmf} (Local Centering) with Algorithmic specification \ref{par:alg_details2} as discussed above.
+In Figure \ref{fig:pmf} we report the average meeting time for both the vanilla BGS and Algorithm \ref{alg:pmf} (Local Centering) as discussed above.

 As expected, the slow mixing of vanilla BGS results in exploding meeting times of the coupled chains, which are not reported for $I$ greater than $500$ for visual convenience.
 Remarkably, as few as $10$ iterations are on average sufficient for the coupled chains evolving according to Algorithm \ref{alg:pmf} to meet even in the high-dimensional cases.